chakra-ui/chakra-ui/.changeset/little-berries-yell.md

 - **Avatar**: Fix avatar image fallback alt when no name is supplied.
 You can now use the `iconLabel` prop to set a custom alt text.

+- **Shadow DOM**: Improve outside click detection when Menu and Popover is rendered in shadow DOM.